aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never wear your best pants when you go to fight for freedom.
+> 🥠 We don’t know the future, but here’s a cookie.

-Last update: Sun Oct 27 05:08:38 2024
+Last update: Mon Oct 28 05:09:45 2024

 ### Let's play! 🎮